 An elder law attorney is instrumental in applying various asset protection techniques, assisting clients in preserving their assets in order to qualify for or maintain Medicaid and pay for long-term care costs.
 Without an adequate asset protection plan, long-term care costs may be cost prohibitive.
 An elder law attorney is not only for older generations, but is also an estate planning attorney and regularly crafts estate plans for all types of families whether for tax planning purposes, asset protection, or planning for disabled or minor children.

 In many instances, the implementation of such techniques commands the experience of an attorney also knowledgeable with tax matters.
 For instance, it is impossible to prepare a Medicaid Trust for a client without also being able to advise the client of the tax consequences of creating such a trust.
 Proficiency in the tax law is also imperative where the client is being advised to transfer assets in order to qualify for Medicaid.

-The elder law attorneys at Plan Today for Tomorrow are proficient in preparing Wills, Trusts, Powers of Attorney, Health Care Proxies, and other estate planning documents for various types of clients ranging from young adults to those in immediate need of a nursing home or in-home care.
+Our elder law attorneys are proficient in preparing Wills, Trusts, Powers of Attorney, Health Care Proxies, and other estate planning documents for various types of clients ranging from young adults to those in immediate need of a nursing home or in-home care.

 Over the years, our attorneys have been providing information for elder law planning to our clients, providing them piece of mind, calming any fears they may have and more so that our clients may live out their later years safe in the knowledge they will be taken care of.

-We can help develop the proper legal documents to deal with these possibilities and more.
-The elder law attorneys at Plan Today for Tomorrow can provide the answers you need to protect you, your loved ones, and your nest egg.
+We can help develop the proper legal documents to deal with these possibilities and more, and we can provide the answers you need to protect you, your loved ones, and your nest egg.